 I have a Diploma and a BA Hons in Person-Centred Counselling from Metanoia Institute and am a Registered Member of the BACP.
-I work with adults from age 18 upwards, around a wide range of issues and am currently a counsellor at:
+I work with adults from age 18 upwards, around a wide range of issues and I was previously a counsellor at:

 The Mulberry Centre - supporting those affected by cancer or bereavement.
 For example, coming to terms with a different ‘you’; with how your relationship to your family, work and view of life may have changed.

 Kingston Women’s Centre - supporting women with issues such as abuse, addiction, alcoholism, anxiety, attachment issues, depression, eating disorders, OCD, ME/chronic fatigue syndrome, relationship issues, self-harm, sexual abuse, suicidal thoughts and trauma.

 As well as being a therapist, I am a Masters level qualified Psychological Coach and work with executives on leadership, developmental and well-being challenges.

 Lastly, I am a Trustee of ACT International, a charity that trains and supports local people and NGO staff to treat children and young people traumatised by conflict, violence and war.
 For the last 10 years we have run programmes in the UK, Africa, Middle East and Far East.

 Areas of counselling I deal with

 - Attachment disorder

 - Career counselling